-(F) 50% of its members shall constitute a quorum for the transaction of business by the Management Committee or any sub-committee thereof.
+(G) A minimum of 50% of its members shall constitute a quorum for the transaction of business by the Management Committee or any of its sub-committees.

-(G) The Management Committee, as it may deem necessary, shall have power to fill in an acting capacity, any vacancies that may occur amongst their number.
+(H) The Management Committee, as it may deem necessary, shall have power to fill any vacancies that may occur in their number.